Inexplicable768/Inexplicable768/README.md

 I am a guy who enjoys working on small projects for fun both programming and engineering, as well as learning how things work.
-My biggest goal is to help others through my website Infinistem.com

 - About Me